novalug/novalug_zola/content/presentations/16_nov_2024_ai_real_world_software_development.md

 to develop software, not be a theorist but by a practitioner.
 Learn how AI is really used to enhance and improve software development.

-Presenter: Bryan Webber, founder of Cobenian.
+Presenter: Bryan Weber, founder of Cobenian.

 * When: 16 November 2024, 10am to Noon
 * Where: See our [meetings page](/meetings).